rackerlabs/technical-blog/_posts/2020-05-27-business-process-automation-saves-the-day.md

 <!-- more -->

-Which of the following elements drive the Rackspace Fanatical Experience&reg;?
+Which of the following elements drive Rackspace Fanatical Experience&trade;?

 - Our offering bundle

 - Our professional services

-- The thousands of Rackers delivering the fanatical support and service delivery
+- The thousands of Rackers delivering **Fanatical Support**&reg; and service delivery

 The short answer is that all of these contribute to that experience and the Rackspace core values.